proteinreport/proteinreport.org/content/en/events/agrarian-revolution-opportunities-alternative-proteins/index.md

 date: 2021-01-25 17:11:30
 lastmod: 2021-01-25 17:11:30
 slug: /agrarian-revolution-opportunities-alternative-proteins
 description: "The Agrarian Revolution is coming.
 Alternative proteins are not just possible but necessary if humanity is to feed itself without killing the planet.
-This event will bring together scientists, investors, policy makers and businesses to address the challenges and opportunities that lie ahead.
+This event will bring together scientists, investors, policy makers and businesses to address the challenges and opportunities that lie ahead.Speakers:"
-Speakers:"
 proteins: [Cell-Based, Plant-Based, Microbial]
 products: [Meat, Dairy, Seafood]
 topics: [Business]